 The exact structure was clarified by Erdmann E. et al in 1909 and was synthesized by Nigama and Weedon in 1956.

-It is a polyunsaturated fatty acid (PUFA) with three cis double bounds (the first one from the methyl end is in omega-3 (ω-3) or n-3, so in shorthand 18:3n-3) member of the sub-group called long chain fatty acids (LCFAs), from 14 to 18 carbon atoms.
+It is a polyunsaturated fatty acid (PUFA) with three cis double bounds (the first one from the methyl end is in omega-3 (ω-3) or n-3, so in shorthand notation is 18:3n-3) member of the sub-group called long chain fatty acids (LCFAs), from 14 to 18 carbon atoms.

 Molecular weight: 278.4296 g/mol